 Overview

 Bailey Glasser handles class actions and high stakes individual actions involving employee pension benefits—including employee stock ownership plans (ESOPs), 401(k) plans and other defined contribution or individual account plans, and traditional defined benefit pension plans—and trust litigation involving family and other private trusts.
 We litigate these actions throughout the United States under the federal employee benefits law known as the Employee Retirement Income Security Act (ERISA) and under state trust law.
-Gregory Porter, our Practice Group Leader, has received the top ranking (Band One) for his ERISA work by the global legal ranking company Chambers & Partners.
-The group as a whole is is on the Best Law Firms National Tier for ERISA litigation, as well as Tier One in Washington, D.C. for the same practice.

 Our clients include employees, former employees, retirees, and trust beneficiaries, as well as businesses and other professionals victimized by fraud, investment mismanagement, hidden and undisclosed fees, and illegal benefit cutbacks.
-We have recovered hundreds of millions of dollars for our clients in litigation claiming breaches of fiduciary duty, prohibited transactions, and other violations of the law.
+Our employee benefits lawyers have recovered hundreds of millions of dollars for our clients in litigation claiming breaches of fiduciary duty, prohibited transactions, and other violations of the law.
 Our fiduciary duty practice also includes claims in the growing area of ERISA welfare benefit plan litigation, such as claims challenging systematic denials of treatments under medical plans under policies that violate ERISA.

 ESOPs